Senior Bowl: History

 Otto Graham coached in the 1967 game.

 Jon Gruden has coached in four games.

 The 1950 Senior Bowl, the inaugural edition, was played at Gator Bowl Stadium in Jacksonville, Florida; the game then moved to Mobile's Ladd–Peebles Stadium the next year, where it remained through the 2020 edition.
-Starting with the 2021 edition, the game is played at Hancock Whitney Stadium on the campus of the University of South Alabama, also in Mobile.
+Since the 2021 edition, the game has been played at Hancock Whitney Stadium on the campus of the University of South Alabama, also in Mobile.

 Historically, the Senior Bowl was the first chance its participants had to openly receive pay for participation in an athletic event.
 Players in the inaugural 1950 game each received $343 (if on the losing team) or $475 (if on the winning team); by 1975, the amounts had been increased to $1,250 and $1,500.
 The 1988 edition was the last time players were paid ($1,500 and $1,750).
 This was one reason that participation was limited to seniors whose eligibility for further participation in college football had expired.
 Athletes who wished to play spring collegiate sports, such as college baseball, or otherwise remain eligible for amateur sports, had to avoid participation in the Senior Bowl.